mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-onprem/index.md

 Make sure that the computer you are using as the **deploy host** can open secure shell (SSH) connections to communicate with each host specified in the inventory file.
 To ensure a successful installation, the `ansible_user` account must be able to open a secure shell on each host without typing password.

-You could to use `ssh-agent` to pass identity keys and passphrases for authentication.
+You can use `ssh-agent` to pass identity keys and passphrases for authentication.

 ## Sample inventory file